tylerfilla/node-poloniex-unofficial/README.md

 Installation
 ------------

-This project is now available on npm!
-Installation couldn't be any simpler; just run the following and be on your merry way.
+This project is available on npm.
+Just run the following and be on your merry way.

 ```sh
 $ npm install poloniex-unofficial